How To Make A 360° Panorama – Tutorial Contents

 You have shot your pictures that will constitute your panorama.
 It’s now time to use a stitching software to create the panoramic image.
 Here is a quick theory about the different steps you will follow when using your panorama software.

 I will provide you with some software examples in the next article, but first I will detail the different steps of image stitching with any software.

 Importing The Images

 Import the images into your software.
 You often have options to select the lens type and settings that were used when shooting the photos – if not detected automatically.
 In most software, “normal” wide-angle and fisheye lenses are both supported.

 Stitching The Images

 In one or a few clicks, launch the stitching of the images.
 The software will assemble all the pictures into the panoramic image by creating control points.
-Control points are created when the software finds pixels that are similar in two or several pictures.
+Control points are automatically generated by the software when it finds pixels that are identical in two or several pictures.
 It links these pixels by a control point.

 When that work is done, you will have a good preview of the final panorama.
 The software will also inform you about the quality of the stitching.

 Possible Alignment/Contrast/Color Editing

 The software has aligned the images automatically.
 However, it happens that it couldn’t find enough control points to align certain pictures properly.
 The software allows manual creation of control points.
 It is often presented with a kind of virtual magnifying glass, enabling you to select the same pixels very precisely on both pictures.

 Sometimes, if the control points are of a very bad quality, you might even want to delete some of them and replace them by your own.
 When you are done editing the control points, you will have to optimize the panorama.
 That’s a recalculation of the stitching with the new control points.

 At this step you might also want to use the “panorama Editor” mode to correct some contrast, light, or color settings.